 Things to do in Redding

 Redding is undeniably most well-known for its plethora of incomparable outdoor activities.
-At Turtle Bay Exploration Park, visitors can explore the biology of a group of uniquely super-sized dinosaurs or take part in an aquatic adventure to learn about water ecosystems and the importance of the Sacramento River.
+At Turtle Bay Exploration Park, visitors can explore world renowned exhibits, get up close with wildlife, or take part in an aquatic adventure to learn about water ecosystems and the importance of the Sacramento River.

-As the second oldest state park in the California State Parks system, McArthur-Burney Falls Memorial State Park lies within the Cascade Range and Modoc Plateau natural region, with vast forests and five miles of lake shoreline and streamside.
-Whiskeytown National Recreation Area is another great destination for leisurely outdoor activities and is a prominent United States National Recreation Area in Northern California.
-A day spent at Whiskeytown is filled with picturesque lakeside views, 70 miles of trails, pristine mountain creeks and gushing waterfalls.
+As the second oldest state park in the California State Parks system, McArthur-Burney Falls Memorial State Park boasts the 129 inch 8th wonder of the world, Bunny Falls, with vast forests and five miles of lake shoreline and streamside.
+Lassen Volcanic National Park is another great destination for leisurely outdoor activities and is a prominent United States National Recreation Area in Northern California.
+A day spent at Lassen Volcanic Park is filled with picturesque views and miles of trails.

 How to Get to Redding